- Explore Madrid through your tastebuds with a kid-friendly food adventure

 Day 9: Costa Brava Free Day

 Today you'll have a full day to explore the Costa Brava any way you'd like!
 Even if you've already spent time on the coast, there's plenty more to see.
 You can create your itinerary or sign up for various guided excursions and/or activities.
-Kids love exploring the medieval town of Besalú, the beautiful hilltop town of Begur with its castle, and the artsy white-washed town of Cadaqués.
+Kids love exploring the medieval town of Besalú, the beautiful hilltop town of Begur with its castle, and the artsy whitewashed town of Cadaqués.
 Also worth considering are the coastal villages of Calella de Palafrugell and Llafranc, where you can swim at the beach, stop for lunch in a beachside bar, and take in the views of the quaint ports and quintessentially Spanish squares.

-If you need a break from the beach (is that possible for kids?!), visit the town of Figueres to learn about the city's history and get an intimate look at Dali's Theatre Museum.
+If you need a break from the beach (is that possible for kids?!), visit the town of Figueres to learn about the city's history and get an intimate look at Dalí's Theatre Museum.
 This is an easy and entertaining way to understand his art through small details and anecdotes that bring to life one of the world's most fascinating and eclectic museums, perfect for energetic kids.

-Day 10: Depart Spain
+Day 10: Return to Barcelona, Depart

 When ready, check out of your hotel in Costa Brava and head to Barcelona-El Prat Airport (BCN).
 It's time to say farewell to Spain!
 Safe travels!